fable-compiler/Fable/docs/compiling.md

 > Note: if you don't run the server from the root folder, `fable-core.js` won't be found.

-Now it's your turn the build your own sample and show it to the world!
+Now it's your turn to build your own sample and show it to the world!
 Check [Compatibility](compatibility.md) and [Interacting with JavaScript](interacting.md)
 to learn what you need to take into account when diving into JS.